-If this is a repeat performance and you want to use some old medication to clear up things, do a double check: once with your vet to make sure it is appropriate and once for the expiration date to ensure it's still a good, effective product.
+If this is a repeat performance and you want to use some old medication to clear up things, do a double check: once with your vet to make sure the drops or ointment are safe for the condition you'd like to treat and then again for the expiration date to ensure it's still an effective product.

 It's normal to want to ease the symptoms of your new cat, especially since several of them actually mimic ones that humans tend to have, such as pink eye, which is often accompanied by itching, redness and even pain.
 OTC eye drops for cats aren't the answer, however, so reach out to your vet for the best advice.
 And to keep your cat's eyes as healthy as possible, try these tips:

 - Peer at their peepers: That's right—make it a habit of checking your cat's eyes in order to spot any unusual developments or changes like redness, cloudiness of the lens, or an eye that is weeping.